kragen/dernocua/text/xosm.md

 .xosm: experimental obvious stack machine
 =========================================

-This is an unfinished strawman outline of a simple computer — more complex than its inspiration Calculus Vaporis, but perhaps more practical.
+This is an unfinished twigman outline of a simple computer — more complex than its inspiration Calculus Vaporis, but perhaps more practical.